 Another 473 words (34 lines of text) are included under the topic Early Radcliff Notables in all our PDF Extended History products.

 Some of the Radcliff family moved to Ireland, but this topic is not covered in this excerpt.
 Another 45 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Radcliff arrived in North America very early:

-Radcliff Settlers in the United States in the 17th Century
+Radcliff Settlers in United States in the 17th Century

-Radcliff Settlers in the United States in the 18th Century
+Radcliff Settlers in United States in the 18th Century

-Radcliff Settlers in the United States in the 19th Century
+Radcliff Settlers in United States in the 19th Century

-Radcliff Settlers in the United States in the 20th Century
+Radcliff Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.